 Originally based in Sydney.
 Jen moved to Adelaide to follow a passion in winemaking and viticulture.
 With management experience in hospitality and retail she is a great communicator and has a heart for helping.
 She has experience in fundraising for SA Dog Rescue, Pet Rescue and Still Aware.
 When her close friends daughter was born without breath Jen knew that she had to be part of the change and create awareness.
 She joined Still Aware’s fundraising committee with eagerness and desire to help families bring their babies home.

-Jessica works as a freelance Graphic Designer, and part-time Fundraising Coordinator for MND SouthAustralia.
+Jessica works as a freelance Graphic Designer in Adelaide.
 In August 2014, her daughter Isobel was born a perfect baby girl, but passed away after 6 days due to major complications caused from a ‘cord prolapse’ during labour while still at home.
-They live everyday in memory of Isobel.
-Jessica and her husband work to raise awareness of pregnancy loss by openly sharing their journey in memory of their daughter, in hope that it will shed light on the tragic truth that this happens too often and help people support other families who have lost.
-When Jessica met Claire, founder of Still Aware, while coordinating a fundraising event for Heartfelt and the Stillbirth Foundation, she was moved by the organisation’s efforts to change stillbirth statistics with simple education and monitoring your baby’s movements.
+Jessica and her husband work to raise awareness of pregnancy loss by openly sharing their journey in memory of their daughter, in hope that it will help increase awareness and support for families who have experienced loss.
+When Jessica learnt about Still Aware she was moved to help create change for something that was not inevitable, but could be preventable.
 Losing Isobel was a tragedy, but there were no signs of prevention.
-Jessica hopes that by working with Still Aware to help raise awareness of Stillbirth, and by educating pregnant mothers about bonding with their babies especially in the third trimester, those statistics can change!
+“I miss Isobel every day, and I can do something today in her honour that will prevent another family experiencing this same heartache”.

 Having experienced the stillbirth of her first son Noah at term, Meleseini Tai-Roche is incredibly passionate about stillbirth prevention.
 Being a Registered Nurse and Midwife, and having worked in both Maternity Service Provision and Public and Population Health Models in Australia for several years, Mel is determined to ensure the devastating rates of stillbirth decrease across Australia.
 Mel has experience in clinical care for women and children, health promotion, community development, health policy, healthcare management and primary health care research.
 She hopes to work with Still Aware, to ensure the organisations very important message is translated into clinical practice and policy in a way which is acceptable to maternity clinicians, clinically applicable and research based and beneficial for women and their families.